Our Guide to Gorilla Trekking

-Bisate Lodge will be located on a hillside, close to the Volcanoes National Park in northern Rwanda.
-The latest project for Wilderness Safaris, who operate camps throughout Southern Africa, it will combine luxury accommodation with a strong conservation and community focus.
-The lodge is due to open in mid-2017.
+Bisate Lodge is located on a hillside, close to the Volcanoes National Park in northern Rwanda combining luxury accommodation with a strong conservation and community focus.

-There will be eight beautiful rooms, including one family unit, all enjoying unrivalled views of the Virunga volcanoes Bisoke, Karisimbi and Mikeno.
-Located in the natural amphitheater of an extinct volcanic cone, this is an entirely unique prospect for the region and will offer an amazing base for your gorilla tracking adventures.
-Designed with a typical Rwandan style in mind, the buildings will be domed with a beautiful draping thatch.
-Although typically Rwandan, using natural materials such as wood and volcanic stone, the interiors will be contemporary and decorated in warm greys with pops of vibrant green.
+The lodge comprises eight beautiful rooms, including one family unit, all enjoying unrivalled views of the Virunga volcanoes Bisoke, Karisimbi and Mikeno.
+Located in the natural amphitheater of an extinct volcanic cone, this is an entirely unique lodge for the region offering an amazing base for gorilla tracking adventures.
+Designed with a typical Rwandan style in mind, the buildings are domed with a beautiful draping thatch.
+Although typically Rwandan, using natural materials such as wood and volcanic stone, the interiors are contemporary and decorated in warm greys with pops of vibrant green.

-Bisate Lodge aims to work closely with the local community and has forged a partnership with the Tuzamurana Cooperative to work on community projects to ensure they benefit from the profits of the lodge.
-The lodge also plans to work on indigenous reforestation of a 26 hectare plot of farmland to encourage the reintroduction of flora and fauna whose habitats have shrunk in previous years.
+Bisate Lodge works very closely with the local community and has forged a partnership with the Tuzamurana Cooperative to work on community projects to ensure they benefit from the profits of the lodge.
+The lodge also works on indigenous reforestation of a 26 hectare plot of farmland to encourage the reintroduction of flora and fauna whose habitats have shrunk in previous years.

 The main draw is the opportunity to trek to visit a family of mountain gorillas in the Volcanoes National Park, but there are plenty of other activities to enjoy in the area, too.
 A visit to one of the habituated golden monkey troops is worth doing for a more gentle trek, and for people looking for a more energetic stay, it's possible to hike up to Dian Fossey's grave and former research station at Karisoke, or spend a full day trekking to the top of one of the volcanoes.
 There are also local villages to explore and some beautiful twin lakes nearby.